-- Faculty: Xinlei Wang, Professor of Agricultural and Biological Engineering (ABE) (Email)
+- Faculty: Xinlei Wang (Chair), Professor of Agricultural and Biological Engineering (ABE) (Email)

-- Staff: Mike Larson (Chair), Facilities & Services Utility Production/Electricity Purchasing (Email) Read more about Mike
+- Staff: Mike Larson, Facilities & Services Utility Production/Electricity Purchasing (Email) Read more about Mike

 - Staff: Tim Mies, Energy Farm Deputy Operations Director (Email) Read more about Tim

-- SWATeam Clerk: John Flanagan, Mechanical Engineering (Email)
+- SWATeam Clerk: Carol Lin, Undergraduate in Materials Science and Engineering (Email)

 - Angus Rockett, former Materials Science and Engineering Professor (2014-15) Read more about Angus

 - Drew O’Bryan, student (2014-15)